How to prepare yourself for AGI

 But let’s suppose we don’t die.
 How can you maximise your chances of surviving the transition and flourishing in whatever happens after?

-Here’s the best ideas I’ve heard so far:
+Here are the best ideas I’ve heard so far:

-Save as much money as you can.
-AGI probably causes wages to increase initially, but eventually they collapse.
-Once AI models can deploy energy and other capital more efficiently to do useful things, there’s no reason to employ most humans any more.
-At that point, you have to live on whatever you’ve saved for the rest of your (maybe longer) life.
-Money also has option value, which is helpful navigating a radically uncertain future.
-Yes if AI goes well, you might not care whether you have $10bn or $1bn.
-But if any goods remain scarce, it could still matter.
-The good news is that you have one last chance in history to make bank in the upcoming boom.
+Save money.
+AGI probably causes wages to increase initially, but it’s possible they later collapse.
+Once AI models can deploy energy and other capital more efficiently to do useful things, there’s no reason to employ most humans anymore.
+At that point, you have to live on basic income provided by the state, plus whatever you’ve saved for the rest of your (maybe longer) life.
+Money also has option value, which is helpful in navigating a radically uncertain future, and investment returns could be very high.
+Most likely everyone is going to become rich by today’s standards.
+Many goods and services will become extremely cheap.
+The government today taxes about a third of GDP, and if GDP is 100x higher, then welfare would likely also grow around 100x too.
+And redistribution would become the number one political issue (so it seems likely, if not guaranteed).
+And you might decide you don’t care whether you have $1 billion or $10 billion.
+But if any goods remain scarce (like land, computing power, or political influence), it could still matter.
+The good news is that you have one last chance in history to make bank in the upcoming boom…

 You still have some years left – so use them to prepare as best you can.
+(And if you want to help society as a whole navigate the transition, see here.)

 I’m keen to hear more ideas in the comments.
 I also hope to write more about them, so subscribe to get notified.